RAJARANJITH1999/MACHINE-LEARNING-NANO-DEGREE/README.md

 Website: https://ceb.nlm.nih.gov/repositories/malariadatasets/.

-The data is open – sourced and can be downloading for education purpose with no citation.
+The data is open â€“ sourced and can be downloading for education purpose with no citation.

-Project HTML LINK : file:///E:/NANO%20DEGREE/Projects/capstone/malaria/capstone.html